Outdoor Adventures Near Poverty Point World Heritage Site

-Summertime is the perfect season for heading outdoors to enjoy nature.
+Looking to head outdoors to enjoy nature?
 Looking for breathtaking views and outdoor adventures off the beaten path?
 Look no further than Poverty Point World Heritage Site in Northeast Louisiana.
 Perfect for an outdoor weekend escape, we’ve gathered the most picturesque places in Northeast Louisiana for you to pass a good time.

 The first stop on your weekend trip is Poverty Point!
 Poverty Point is comprised of mounds that were built by ancient peoples living in the area before the Egyptian Pyramids were built.
 Tours of the mounds are available by tram, but we recommend hiking the trail!